 Coffee is one of the most chemically complex food we ingest, made up of 2 to 3 times as many flavor compounds as wine.
 Because of this, each cup of coffee consists of multiple tasting notes that we associate the different flavors with the foods they remind us of.

-What’s great about our ready-to-drink cold-brew coffees, is that they each possess a unique mix of flavor notes and boldness:
+What’s great about Chameleon Cold-Brew Ready to Enjoy Coffees, is that they each possess a unique mix of flavor notes and boldness:

 Black: Characterized by notes of cocoa & toffee.